andrew-hardin/cmake-git-version-tracking/README.md

 6. Commit something, then build and run the demo- note that the SHA1 has changed.

 ## Tip: how to avoid unnecessary recompilations
-If you're worred about lengthy recompilations, then **don't** place the versioning information in a header that is then included in _every_ source file.
+If you're worried about lengthy recompilations, then **don't** place the versioning information in a header that is then included in _every_ source file.
 Doing so would defeat the purpose of partial rebuilds.
 I shudder to think of how much time would be wasted.